Spandana2012/Spandana2012/README.md

 - 👋 Hi, I’m @Spandana2012
-- 👀 I’m interested in
+- 👀 I’m interested in exploring myself
 - 🌱 I’m currently learning full stack web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...